 When I do, a new pane appears.
 It’s called the source pane.
 In this case, the source pane contains an untitled R Script.
 We won’t get into the details now because I don’t want to overwhelm you, but soon you will do the majority of your R programming in the source pane.

 3.5 RStudio preferences

-Finally, I’m going to recommend that you change a few settings in RStudio before we move on.
+Finally, We’re going to recommend that you change a few settings in RStudio before we move on.
+Start by clicking

-On the “Appearance” tab, I’m going to change my Editor Theme to Twilight.
-It’s not so much that I’m recommending you change yours – this is entirely personal preference – I’m just letting you know why my screenshots will look different from here on out.
-3.15
+Appearance tab.
+We aren’t necessarily recommending that you change your theme – this is entirely personal preference – we’re just letting you know why our screenshots will look different from here on out.

-I’m sure you still have lots of questions at this point.
+It’s likely that you still have lots of questions at this point.
 That’s totally natural.
-However, I hope you now feel like you have some idea of what you are looking at when you open RStudio.
+However, we hope you now feel like you have some idea of what you are looking at when you open RStudio.
 Most of you will naturally get more comfortable with RStudio as we move through the book.
 For those of you who want more resources now, here are some suggestions.